ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 Signing a collection
 --------------------------

-You can include a GnuPG signature with your collection on a self-hosted Galaxy server.
+You can include a GnuPG signature with your collection on a :term:`Pulp 3 Galaxy` server.
 See `Enabling collection signing <https://galaxyng.netlify.app/config/collection_signing/>`_ for details.

-You can also manually generate detached signatures for a collection using the ``gpg`` CLI using the following step.
+You can manually generate detached signatures for a collection using the ``gpg`` CLI using the following step.
 This step assume you have generated a GPG private key, but do not cover this process.

 .. code-block:: bash